futoin/specs/draft/ftn3_iface_definition.md

     * value - any type defined in this section
 * array - ordered list of values
     * value - any type defined in this section
+* any - field type is not checked
+* *CustomType* - any pre-defined custom type defined, inherited or imported in the same iface

 *Note: **null** can be used only as placeholder in "default" values.*

+### 1.8.1.
+Custom types

+Each iface can define own types in the optional "types" fields.

+The types are inherited and imported.
+It is an error to redefine type in such case.

+Each custom type must be based on one of the standard types, but can define various *optional* constraints:

+* integer and number:
+    * min - minimal allowed value (inclusive).
+    * max - maximal allowed value (inclusive).
+* string:
+    * regex - ECMAScript regular expression.
+Please use it to impose length constraints.
+* array:
+    * minlen - minimal array length (inclusive).
+    * maxlen - maximal array length (inclusive).
+    * elemtype - required element type.
+* map:
+    * fields - a map of field_name to:
+        * type - required field type
+        * optional - optional. boolean.
+True, if the field can be omitted.
+        * desc - optional. string, Description of the field

+*NOTE: omitted optional field of custom map type must be set to null on incoming message (request for Executor and response for Invoker case)*

 ## 1.9.
 Errors and exceptions